Skip to Main Content

 hit & run accident

-At Ladah Injury & Car Accident Lawyers Las Vegas, we realize how upsetting it can be to experience or witness a hit and run.
+At the Ladah law firm, we realize how upsetting it can be to experience or witness a hit and run.
 The legal system only functions if people take responsibility for their actions.
 Choosing to high-tail it away from a crime scene is the very opposite of taking responsibility.
 Fortunately, there are steps that victims can take that improve the odds of the offending driver being caught.
 If you have questions, please contact our personal injury lawyers in Las Vegas for more information.

 The Legal Duty to Stop and Render Assistance